stargate/stargate-grpc-node-client/README.md

 This package provides the ability for Node applications to communicate with the [Stargate data gateway](https://stargate.io/) via gRPC.

+**Note: This package is for use in applications running on Node servers, NOT gRPC web clients running in browsers.**

 - [Quick start guide](#quick-start-guide)
   * [Connecting](#connecting)
   * [Authentication](#authentication)